-If you've been wondering whether it's time to invest in a rebrand for your business, here are some of the top reasons I tell my brand strategy clients to change things up:
+If you've been wondering whether it's time to invest in a rebrand for your business, here are some of the top reasons we tell our clients to change things up:

-This one is a NO BRAINER.
+This one is a no-brainer.
 The simple fact of the matter is, if you change your business name, people are very likely to get confused if you try to keep your old brand story, guidelines, and visuals the same.
-If you've gone through all the trouble to change your legal business name (re-registering as an LLC, obtaining a new trademark, etc.), go through the extra steps it takes to rebrand and relaunch confidently!
+If you've gone through all the trouble to change your legal business name (re-registering as an LLC, obtaining a new trademark, etc.), go through the extra steps it takes to confidently rebrand and relaunch!

 Are you changing up your product or service menu?
 This can be a big deal for your brand!
 A completely new product or service line that is separate from your current line of business will most definitely require a new brand strategy and design aesthetic.
 Again, assess how different these products/services are from your current offerings.
 If they are aimed at a different target audience, have a completely different price point, or position you in a totally new career field, then REBRAND!

 4. Your current branding is outdated & needs a refresh

 The sad truth is that branding, like anything else, becomes outdated.
 Trends come and go, but your business still needs clients & revenue.
 Which means we need to adapt to keep thriving and keep up with the incoming competition.
 I recommend doing a brand audit with a strategist or designer every 5 years.
 It will give you the opportunity to assess your current branding & whether or not it is delivering the results you need.
 From there, you can make an informed decision about rebranding your business.

 5. You have drastically increased (or decreased) your value & pricing